home-assistant/core/CLA.md

 # Contributor License Agreement

 ```
-By making a contribution to this project, I certify that:
+By making a contribution to this project, I certify that :-

 (a) The contribution was created in whole or in part by me and I
     have the right to submit it under the Apache 2.0 license; or